 “I’m not quite sure how to support you because I don’t feel like you’re making self-care a priority.
 Could you help me understand what’s preventing you from taking time for yourself, like we discussed a couple of years ago?”

-She’ll probably then go through all of the excuses—“no time,” “the kids just won’t settle down,” etc.
+They’ll probably then go through all of the excuses—“no time,” “the kids just won’t settle down,” etc.

 “Yeah…it’s tough taking time for yourself when you feel like you’re already under water—especially with everything the kids have going on right now.”

 After you validate, continue asking discovery questions.
-You don’t want it to feel like an interrogation or like you’re pressuring her to do what you want—instead, you want to make sure it feels exploratory in nature.
+You don’t want it to feel like an interrogation or like you’re pressuring them to do what you want—instead, you want to make sure it feels exploratory in nature.
 A sort of: “Here’s the problem before both of us.
 Let’s look at it together, side-by-side, and see if we can better understand it.”